25 Impressive bathroom designs for small spaces

 Radiators traditionally take up a lot of space that can be used better.
 Thankfully, many innovative and space-saving alternatives are on offer.

 Instead of a full-size radiator, consider using a towel warmer.
 They are far more compact and have more space to store towels.
 Plus they’ll ensure you have a warm towel after you bathe!

 Also as towel radiator are available in a wide range of stylish finishes, you can match one to your current design scheme.
 If you’re unsure, choose either a white or metallic finish as they enhance the illusion of space.

 Another element to consider is underfloor heating.
 However, replacing a floor can be expensive, not to mention the cost of underfloor heating.
 So the numbers have to add up or you could get a nasty surprise.

 Underfloor heating allows you to remove bulky radiators and so create more usable space.
 Plus you’ll never have to step from the bath or shower onto a cold floor again!

 #21 Unusual accent colour

-Draw the eye away from a neutral bathroom suite with unusual colours.
+Use bright colours to add life and warmth to your neutral bathroom suite.
 You don’t need to over the top but can introduce some interest using a different accent colour.

 For example, in a white bathroom, using brass or matt black fittings will make the room come alive.
 So consider changing door handle, knobs, and even drain.